The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 “Needing her less” can also be a double-edged sword.

-If you approach it like having one foot out as soon as you put your first foot in, then… Be a man and don’t get into a relationship at all.
+If you approach relationships with one foot out, then… Be a man and don’t get into a relationship at all.

 Some of These Mindsets Might Lead to Low-Quality & Abuse If Taken To An Extreme

-Psychology research shows that there is a certain overlap between men who buy into male superiority, men who seek power, and abusive men.
+Psychology research shows an overlap between men who buy into male superiority, men who seek power, and abusive men.

 And to protect their ego they can lash out to “re-assert” their dominance.